bucs110fall2023/final-project-purple/README.md

 Test Steps:
 1. start the game
-2. play for a little but and verify that the score is increasing Expected Outcome: The score should be increasing by 1 every second that passes that the user is alive
+2. play for a little but and verify that the score is increasing Expected Outcome: The score should be increasing by 1 every block that passes that the user is alive

 test case 3: movement